 We try our best to stick to this way of eating because we feel better, but we do a few modifications to adjust to what we believe in.
 The book promotes canola oil, I simply replace it with the oils I prefer instead.

 Stay tuned for my next post about the Paleo Diet tomorrow.
 I will talk about meal preparations, shopping for the right foods, dining out tips, snacks, and other good stuff about the Paleo Diet.

 Follow Johanna on twitter and facebook for more health tips and information.
-Don't forget to explore her new aromatherapy new blog.

 This post is linked to Monday Mania hosted by The Healthy Home Economist

 and to Real Food Wednesday by Kelly the Kitchen Kop.
 It is also linked to WMWW hosted by Angie's Healthy Living Blog and to WFMW.